Mrs. Plant’s Amy’s Copycat Vegan Bean and Rice Burritos

 - Ten to Twelve 6-7″-diameter whole wheat tortillas the lowest in fat you can find

-- Place soaked pinto beans, chopped onions and garlic into the Instant pot with water to 1" above the bean line.
-Cook for 30 minutes on high pressure, clicking cancel after cooking time is complete.
-AS SOON AS you can open the top without having to release the steam, drain off the beans into a colander.
+- Place soaked pinto beans, plus the chopped onions and garlic into the Instant Pot with water to 1" above the bean line.
+Cook for 30 minutes on high pressure, clicking CANCEL button after cooking time is complete.
+AS SOON AS you can open the top without having to release the steam, drain off the beans into a fine-mesh colander.
 You don't want to lose the garlic or onions, so make sure the holes in the colander are not too big.

-- Place 3 cups of the beans/onions/garlic mixture into a large skillet with the rest of the ingredient.
-Stir gently over medium-low heat for a minute or two to combine.
+- Place 3 cups of the beans/onions/garlic mixture back into the Instant Pot with the rest of the ingredients.
+Click the WARM button on the Instant Pot and gently stir for a minute or two to combine.
 The mixture should be slightly moist and thick.
 It should not look dry.
 If it looks dry, add a tablespoon or two more water.

 - Look up "How to Fold a Burrito" on YouTube if you've never folded one before.